 Amanda Fontaine serves as the Senior Information Support Assistant for the Graduate School.
 She handles the processing of all incoming Graduate School applications, and also provides support for other admissions-related requests, including changes of degree and readmission.
 In addition, Amanda manages the Graduate School’s social media outlets and assists with the maintenance of the Graduate School’s website.

-Dovev Levine serves as the Academic Counselor and Admissions Officer for the UNH Graduate School.
-His areas of responsibility include coordinating the admissions process, marketing for the Graduate School, recruitment, and a variety of student-related items.
+Dovev Levine serves as the Assistant Dean for the UNH Graduate School.
+His areas of responsibility include coordinating the admissions process, marketing for the Graduate School, recruitment, dealing with petitions, and a variety of student-related items.

 Danielle Peterson and Beth Cilley are Academic/Student Services Assistants focusing on graduate admissions.
 They oversee the status of prospective graduate student applications and process incoming documents.
 They serve as the primary contact for applicants and departments and manage email and phone communications.
 They provide pre-admissions support, review admissions decisions, and update admissions policies and procedures.

 Laurie Witham is an Academic/Student Services Assistant at the Graduate School.
 Along with the Associate Dean, she handles the processing of student petitions, transfer credit requests, grade changes, leave of absence requests, withdrawals, and final graduation certification forms.
 She is also the point person for thesis and dissertation formatting, final submission, as well as any general inquiries regarding graduation.